gcp-worms/bq_factory/readme.md

 This factory is based on the [BQ dataset module](https://github.com/GoogleCloudPlatform/cloud-foundation-fabric/tree/master/modules/bigquery-dataset) which currently only supports tables and views.
 As soon as external table and materialized view support is added, factory will be enhanced accordingly.

+You can create as many files as you like, the code will loop through it and create the required variables in order to execute everything accordingly.

 ## Example

 ### Terraform code